How do you know when it’s too cold to ride your motorcycle?

 When it’s pouring with rain anyway, you may as well impose some order on chaos.

-Get some of those basic cardboard magazine holders, and pack your mags into them.
+Get some of those basic cardboard magazine holders, and pack your magazines into them.

 You don’t need to go Full Library Nerd here.